Skip to main content

 Symptoms caused by low numbers of blood cells

-Many signs and symptoms of AML are the result of a shortage of normal blood cells, which happens when the leukemia cells crowd out the normal blood-making cells in the bone marrow.
+Many signs and symptoms of AML are the result of low levels of normal blood cells.
+This happens when the leukemia cells crowd out the normal blood-making cells in the bone marrow.
 As a result, people don't have enough normal red blood cells, white blood cells, and blood platelets.
-These shortages show up on blood tests, and they can also cause symptoms.
+Low levels of normal blood cells can be found on blood tests, and they can also cause symptoms.

 Symptoms from low red blood cell counts (anemia)

 Red blood cells carry oxygen to all of the cells in the body.
-A shortage of red blood cells can cause:
+A shortage of red blood cells is called anemia.
+Anemia can cause:

 • Tiredness (fatigue)